msiddiqi20/Mongo-sba/readme.md

-This project is about using node and express to set up http routing.
+This project is about using mongodb, node and express.